 The Global Learning Courses program is part of the Global Crossroads Initiative and is focused on internationalization of the curriculum at GLCA schools.
 Like the Global Course Connections program, the Global Learning Courses program seeks to complement internationalization efforts by connecting courses in ways that leverage the expertise and cultural diversity of the thirty colleges and universities in the Global Liberal Arts Alliance.

-Courses offered through the Global Learning Courses program differ from courses in the Global Course Connections program in three respects.
+Courses offered through the Global Learning Courses program differ from courses in the Global Course Connections program in four respects.

 - Developing cultural competence must be an assessable outcome of all Global Learning courses.

-- Global Learning courses must have at least two thirds of their syllabi in common.
+- Global Learning courses must have at least half of their syllabi in common.

 - At least one of the schools in each connection must be a GLCA school.
 The partner may be any school in the Alliance (this includes the thirteen schools of the GLCA).